anthonyimmen/airbnb-clone/README.md

 Here are some of the key features implemented in this clone:
 * User Authentication: Users can sign up, log in, and log out.
 * Listing Browsing: Users can browse through various property listings.
-* Search and Filters: Enhanced search functionality to filter listings by type, price, and other parameters.
 * Property Details: Detailed view of properties including photos, descriptions, amenities, and booking options.

 # Screenshots